 Don't be afraid to seek help from a babysitter, relative, doctor, CLSC, or volunteer centre.
-You can also phone the LigneParents help line, at 1-800-361-5085.

 Never shake an infant or young child: shaking can cause permanent brain damage or even death.
 Put her down and get help.

 Breath-holding spells